telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 The interval of refreshing the subscription cache is determined by the CLI option `-subCacheIval`.
 The default value is 60 seconds, which will make the broker refresh the subscription cache every 60 seconds.

-To turn off the sub-cache refresh completely (the subscription cache is still in use, it is just never refreshed), the broker must be started with a value of 0 for -subCacheIval.
+To turn off the sub-cache refresh completely (the subscription cache is still in use, it is just never refreshed), the broker must be started with a value of 0 for `-subCacheIval`.
-However, this is not recommended (see  [this section in the Orion administration manual](admin/perf_tuning.md#subscription-cache) for details).
+However, this is not recommended (see  [this section in the Orion administration manual](../admin/perf_tuning.md#subscription-cache) for details).

 [Top](#top)